 You’ll find Angela in the shop Mon-Thu & Sat and if you’re attending a workshop soon we’re sure you’ll meet her there too as Angela is keen to try anything creative and has her eye in ALL the workshops!

 Angela has now taken on the main role of re-stringing and repairing the jewellery that you bring into us.

 Fair Trade and Ethical policy

-We do everything possible to ensure that everyone along the supply chain works in good conditions and receives a fair wage.
+Working with suppliers along the supply chain we do everything possible to ensure that all employees work in good conditions & receive a fair wage.
 We specialise in sourcing high quality products from manufacturers that care about their employees and the environment.
-Hana & Robin have visited the factory in the Czech Republic that manufactures our glass beads, our wooden beads are sourced from sustainable wood in Germany, our findings are almost all plated here in the UK.
+Hana & Robin have visited the factory in the Czech Republic that manufactures our glass beads.
+Our wooden beads are sourced from sustainable wood in Germany, our findings are almost all plated here in the UK.